-When you go into the FxSound Presets menu, selecting the Dialog Boost will immediately configure your program for optimal clarity.
+When you go into the FxSound Presets menu, selecting the Transcription preset will immediately configure your program for optimal clarity.
 Unnecessary effects are switched off, and the whole balance is shifted to boost the high end dynamically, cut excess bass, and bring out the most fidelity possible.

 When working in transcription, turning your volume up to understand audio increases your risk for hearing loss.
 There are many unnecessary frequencies that are brought up along with the vital audio information, and your levels are uncontrolled and can spike unexpectedly.
 Since hearing is one of the senses that is irreversibly damaged by excessive volume, a way to reduce this strain is vital.
 That’s where FxSound comes in.